Vamshi2198/Go-Chase-it-/README.md

 # Go-Chase-it-
-This project uses gazebo to model a robot and Robot operating system (ROS) to control the robot to follow a white ball
+This project is a part of Udacity's Robotics Software Engineer Nano degree program.
+It uses gazebo to model a robot and Robot operating system (ROS) to control the robot to follow a white ball

 ## Prerequisites/Dependencies
 * Gazebo >= 7.0.